lndgalante/which-icon-is-that/README.md

 * [ ] Display icons in several sizes 100px, 60px, 48px, 24px, 16px

 - [ ] Display icons in a playground to change the color and the background color

+* [ ] Improve back arrow button color since is not really visible

 ## DONE